 - The performance can be negatively affected

-- If there is more than 1 data table, there can be circular relationships created (just like in cells in Excel)
+- If there is more than 1 data table, there can be circular relationships created

 I recommend you turn your bi-directional relationships to single direction (double click to change) and only turn them back on if you really need them.